ArduinoSmarthomeDe/arduino-knx-shield/README.md

 The serial hardware interface (RX / TX), which is also used by the Arduino Uno from the USB port, can simply be separated from the TP-UART chip using a DIP switch.
 Alternatively, the serial interface of the TP-UART can be switched to software serial pins or is accessed on a connector.

+*Note: This is just a DIY board, so there is no official KNX stack to configure via the ETS software.*

 ## Preview

 A little look at the finished circuit board (3D model):